PlaviAjvar/ProjectEuler/README.md

 # ProjectEuler
-Solutions for Project Euler problems starting from 43 and onwards(the rest solved long time ago).
+Solutions for Project Euler problems starting from 43 and onwards.